dmytri/textnet/CONVENTIONS.md

 3. Describe modifications in natural language first
 4. Never execute commands or assume changes are applied
 5. Trust human to handle actual git operations
+6. When user says 'no', STOP immediately and do not suggest code
+7. Displaying modified code requires explicit permission
+8. Confirm understanding when suggestions are rejected

 ### Key Limitations
 - No control over execution environment